Reconstructive Surgery in Hackensack, New Jersey

 Other common congenital defects include short or missing, or deformed fingers, immobile tendons, and abnormal nerves or blood vessels.
 In most cases, these defects can be treated surgically and significant improvement can be expected.

-If you would like to learn more about plastic surgery after weight loss, skin cancer treatment, or any other reconstructive surgery option, please contact our Hackensack, New Jersey office in Bergen County today.
+If you would like to learn more about plastic surgery after weight loss, skin cancer treatment, or any other reconstructive surgery new jersey option, please contact our Hackensack, New Jersey office in Bergen County today.
 Dr. Rauscher would be pleased to discuss your surgical options with you in a confidential, one-on-one consultation.